ModularHallway100/EcoAlert-1/docs/clerk-convex-setup.md

    - Click **Create**
    - Your webhook secret will be displayed - copy this value
    - Add it to your `.env` file as `CLERK_WEBHOOK_SECRET`
+   - In your `/api/auth/webhook` handler:
+     - Enforce `POST` only.
+     - Verify `svix-id`, `svix-timestamp`, and `svix-signature` using the Clerk SDK (or `svix`) before processing.

-## Step 3: Create a JWT Template for Convex
+     - Return a non-2xx response on verification failure.## Step 3: Create a JWT Template for Convex

 1. In your Clerk Dashboard, go to **JWT Templates**
 2. Click **New template** and choose **Convex** from the list